franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- **FIX** Star icon is not shown.
+  - Modify the condition in the HTML template.
 - Check why unstarring a message will not update it automatically, starring a contact's message neither but starring it does.
 - Redesign the register views (CSS).